canonical/sphinx-docs-starter-pack/docs/how-to/troubleshoot-issues.rst

 Diagnosis
 ~~~~~~~~~

-There's a convoluted procedure to verify whether your project is affected.
+There's a roundabout procedure to verify whether your project is affected.
 Start by
 opening your project dashboard on ReadTheDocs.

 On the **Builds** tab, locate the most recent stable build.
 For that version, hover over